inkanji

 聡 means sharp-eared or quick-witted — intelligence as quick processing rather than deep wisdom.
 While not negative, it describes natural talent (being clever) rather than the cultivated, earned quality of wisdom.
 For a wisdom tattoo, 智 or 慧 carry far more depth.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “spiritual enlightenment” vs “everyday understanding” vs “wise decision-making” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions